vinlin24/cs143-notebooks/08 Normal Forms and Intro to Transactions.md

 ### Atomicity/Exercise 1: Free Points for All!

 For the first exercise, Professor Remy shared a Google Sheets spreadsheet of definitely fake quiz scores.
-He felt very benevolent, so a volunteer was asked to try and 10 points to every quiz score.
-That is, pretend they were SQLite just dutifully going through every spreadsheet row (like table rows) and editing the cells to be 10 more than what they currently were.
+He felt very benevolent, so a volunteer was asked to add 10 points to every quiz score.
+That is, they pretended to be SQLite just dutifully going through every spreadsheet row (like table rows) and editing the cells to be 10 more than what they currently were.

-Then Remy, pretends his cat is going over the keyboard.
+Then Remy pretends his cat is going over the keyboard.
 Suddenly, much of the volunteer's work was being overwritten in real time.
-This simulates clashes with the data interfering with the data in real time while the volunteer was still dutifully continuing to add 10 to everything, even the overwritten data (like a bunch of 0 or 2000+ scores, dang).
+This simulates clashes interfering with the data in real time while the volunteer was still dutifully continuing to add 10 to everything, even to the overwritten data (like a bunch of 0 or 2000+ scores, dang).

 Finally, the cat "accidentally" revokes editor access to the volunteer.
 This is like the database crashing or just losing connection.